partykit/partykit/apps/blog/src/content/blog/cursor-party.md

 >
 > but it felt very "water cooler"

 And I hear this kind of story a lot.
 It makes me feel so warm, you know?
 And once you realise that, just behind the glass, there are _other people_ and we can be _together_ — well, that's a vibe.
-Other websites feel a little impoverished in comparison, you know what I mean?
+Other websites feel a little impoverished in comparison maybe?

 So I wanted to make it easy for any website creator to add multiplayer cursors to their own site.
 Being both: